- Army ROTC

 World War II: Experience and Legacy is a series that began in 2020 to commemorate the 75th anniversary of the ending of the war.

-Presenters from the Radford University community have covered a variety of topics, including efforts to find the remains of a lost Marine patrol on Guadalcanal, changes to nursing during the war, baseball during the war years, wartime Soviet songs, JD Salinger's war and the impact on his writing, codebreaking, rememberances of the holocaust, cartoons go to war, and more.
+Presenters covered a variety of topics, including efforts to find the remains of a lost Marine patrol on Guadalcanal, changes to nursing during the war, baseball during the war years, wartime Soviet songs, JD Salinger's war and the impact on his writing, codebreaking, remembrances of the holocaust, cartoons go to war, and more.

 Recordings of many of the talks are available through the links below, with more to be added.